AdobeDocs/experience-manager-65.en/help/assets/content-fragments/graphql-api-content-fragments.md

 >[!NOTE]
 >
->GraphQL is currently used in two (separate) scenarios in Adobe Experience Manager (AEM) as a Cloud Service:
+>GraphQL is currently used in two (separate) scenarios in Adobe Experience Manager (AEM):
 >
 >* [AEM Commerce consumes data from a Commerce platform via GraphQL](/help/commerce/cif/integrating/magento.md).
 >* AEM Content Fragments work together with the AEM GraphQL API (a customized implementation, based on standard GraphQL), to deliver structured content for use in your applications.